asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/index.md

----
+!!! note **  You **must

-**Note:**  You **must** use the version of pjproject in the github repository.
+    use the version of pjproject in the github repository.
 Asterisk requires the shared objects built by this version of pjproject and will not build against another version of pjproject.

     If you already have an old installation of pjproject, you can remove it with:

----
+[//]: # (end-note)